 When it comes to computers, it can be difficult to decide whether to repair or replace them.
 On one hand, you don't want to invest in expensive repairs if the cost of replacing the computer is lower.
 On the other hand, you don't want to invest in a new machine if the cost of repairing the old one is lower.
 So, how do you decide?If your laptop PC is 1-2 years old, it's probably worth repairing it if the cost is less than 50% of the cost of replacing it.

 However, if your laptop is 3 years old or older, it's probably best to replace it since you're more likely to have to replace it in a few years anyway.
 Laptops tend to wear out more quickly than desktop computers, but some have been known to last up to 5-6 years.
 It's also worth considering investing in a second computer while repairs are being made on your current one.
 This way, you can keep working while repairs are being done.
 However, this doesn't mean you should stop investing in refurbished computers or technology altogether - sometimes repairing can be better than buying a replacement.
 When diagnosing problems with a laptop, it's always a good idea to analyze the cost of repairing versus replacing it before spending money on expensive repairs.

-I would like to add something that would really affect my decision to get a warranty repair, or any repair, since I don't know any repairers, so I would check out the Yellow Pages.
-It's important to do it now, while the equipment is working well, because once the equipment needs repairs, it may be too late.
+You can trust them with your data or do the repairs yourself, even if the computer is under warranty.
+It's important to consider repairs while your equipment is still working well, as once it needs repairs, it may be too late.
 Upgrades and repairs can keep your machine running for a decent amount of time, but at a certain point, you're better off investing in a new computer rather than spending your money on ongoing maintenance.